mentalblood0/logic_schemes_compiler/README.md

 ## Benefits

 - Super-easy to integrate with any logic schemes editor 🔌
-- Results in macros, so C compiler can easily optimize them 🎯
+- Results in logic expressions, so C compiler can easily optimize them 🎯
 - Supports nesting 📁

 ## So